ak292/discord-management-bot/README.md

   - Make sure to remove a users old rank when giving them new one (DONE)

 - Additional functionality yet to be added (need more data to do it).
 For example:
-  - If student withdraws, or changes course, etc. etc.
+  - If student withdraws, or changes course, etc.
   - Students optional Modules